dogukancagatay/hangouts-chat-rss-bot/README.md

 ## Manually run the script
 >Note that this step is required as you need to manually run the script a first time to go through the authorization process

-You can easily test the script by manually running the fetchNews() function from the Google Apps Script editor:
+You can easily test the script by manually running the processFeeds() function from the Google Apps Script editor:

 <img alt="Run" src="docs/images/run.png" height="150"/>